 The packagemap add-part command adds additional package map content to an existing package map ecl packagemap add-part Calls the packagemap add-part command.
-Actions add-part Adds additional package map content to an existing package map Arguments target Name of target to use when adding package map part pmid Identifier of package map to add the part to filename one or more part files Options part-name Name of part being added (defaults to filename) delete-prev Replace an existing part with matching name daliip= <ip></ip> IP of the remote Dali to use for logical file lookups global-scope The specified package map is shared across multiple targets source-process= <value></value> Process cluster to copy files from allow-foreign Do not fail if foreign files are used in package map preload-all Set preload files option for all packages update-super-files Update local DFS superfiles if remote DALI has changed update-clone-from Update local clone from location if remote DALI has changed dont-append-cluster Use only to avoid locking issues due to adding cluster to file -v,verbose Output additional tracing information -s,server The IP Address or hostname of ESP server running ECL Watch services port The ECL Watch services port (Default is 8010) -ssl Use SSL to secure the connection to the server. -u,username The username (if necessary) -pw,password The password (if necessary) wait-connect= <ms></ms> Timeout while connecting to server (in milliseconds) wait-read= <secs></secs> Timeout while reading from socket (in seconds)
+Actions add-part Adds additional package map content to an existing package map Arguments target Name of target to use when adding package map part pmid Identifier of package map to add the part to filename one or more part files Options part-name Name of part being added (defaults to filename) delete-prev Replace an existing part with matching name daliip= <ip></ip> IP of the remote Dali to use for logical file lookups global-scope The specified package map is shared across multiple targets source-process= <value></value> Process cluster to copy files from allow-foreign Do not fail if foreign files are used in package map preload-all Set preload files option for all packages update-super-files Update local DFS superfiles if remote DALI has changed update-clone-from Update local clone from location if remote DALI has changed dont-append-cluster Use only to avoid locking issues due to adding cluster to -v,verbose Output additional tracing information -s,server The IP Address or hostname of ESP server running ECL Watch services port The ECL Watch services port (Default is 8010) -ssl Use SSL to secure the connection to the server. -u,username The username (if necessary) -pw,password The password (if necessary) wait-connect= <ms> Timeout while connecting to server (in milliseconds)</ms> wait-read= <secs> Timeout while reading from socket (in seconds)</secs> DFU Options dfu-copy Use DFU to copy files during deployment, not on Roxie in the background dfu-queue The DFU Queue to use when doing a DFU copy dfu-wait The amount of time in seconds to wait for the DFU copy to neitheronly-copy-files orstop-if-files-copied are specific is 1800 (30 minutes)